-Source: Paul Budde Communication Ptv Ltd. 2012.
-Digital Media - E-Education and E-Learning Insights
+Source: Paul Budde Communication Pty Ltd, 2012, Digital Media - E-Education and E-Learning Insights

 Obviously, equipment and infrastructure are a prerequisite to enacting any large-scale ICT in education plan: the presence of high-speed broadband infrastructure and the prevalence of student-owned devices allowed the Republic of Korea to implement its digital textbook policy relatively quickly.
-Once these elements are in place, policies aimed at fostering the use of technology in education should focus on activities in the following areas: training teachers in the use of ICT; developing education portals and digital content, particularly Open Educational Resources; creating support networks for educators to communicate and share resources and experiences; improving education system management; and evaluating and monitoring the effectiveness of ICT in education programmes.
+Once these elements are in place, policies aimed at fostering the use of technology in education should focus on activities in the following areas: training teachers in the use of ICT; developing education portals and digital content, particularly Open Educators to communicate and share resources and experiences; improving education system management; and evaluating and monitoring the effectiveness of ICT in education programmes.